encord-team/encord-client-python/docs/source/authentication.rst

     :language: python

 .. note::
-    The :class:`encord.client.EncordClientProject` is functionally equivalent to the :class:`.ProjectManager`.
+    The :class:`encord.client.EncordClientProject` is functionally equivalent to the :class:`.ProjectManager`, and the recomended interface going forward.
-    The :class:`encord.client.EncordClientDataset` is functionally equivalent to the :class:`.DatasetManager`.
+    The :class:`encord.client.EncordClientDataset` is functionally equivalent to the :class:`.DatasetManager`, and the recomended interface going forward.